you are being redirected

 If start-ups apply for national and/or European funds/grants, the strict regulations governing such programmes must be observed (e.g. the programme for stimulating the establishment of SMEs "Start-up Nation Romania").
 Such programmes usually include certain requirements to be met before and after financing and may also include minimum requirements for subsequent financing.

-Tax implications must always be observed.
-For example, when incorporating the company, there are certain benefits granted for a new LLC, such as the exemption of the employer from paying certain social contributions (retirement – CAS) for up to four employees; however, there are important limitations to be considered as well.
+Tax implications must always be considered.
+For example, when incorporating the company, there are certain benefits granted for a new LLC, such as the possibility to pay a tax of 1 % or 3 % on the income instead of 16 % on the profit; however, there are important limitations to be considered as well.

 slovenia

-Compliance with grant conditions: Start-ups are sometimes provided with grants or investments from state-sponsored institutions, in particular the Slovene Enterprise Fund and SID Banka.
+Compliance with (public) grant conditions: Start-ups are sometimes provided with grants or investments from state-sponsored institutions, in particular the Slovene Enterprise Fund and SID Bank.
 Grant and investment schemes commonly impose strict conditions throughout the funding period and sometimes afterwards.

-Limitations on serial company formation and certain founders: In an effort to combat creditor fraud and tax abuses, the Slovenian Companies Act (Zakon o gospodarskih družbah; ZGD-1) limits certain persons from acting as shareholders or founders of companies.
-Such persons include those with a history of tax abuses and white-collar criminal convictions, but also former shareholders of an LLC deleted from the Business Register without liquidation and a person who founded a different LLC or acquired a share in an LLC three months prior to the newly attempted company formation.
+Limitations on serial company formation and certain founders: To combat creditor fraud and tax abuse, the Slovenian Companies Act (Zakon o gospodarskih družbah; ZGD-1) limits certain persons from acting as shareholders or founders of companies.
+Such persons include those with a history of tax abuses and white-collar criminal convictions, but also former shareholders of an LLC deleted from the court and commercial register without liquidation.
+Additionally, the list also includes persons who, within three months prior to the newly attempted company formation, either (i) founded a different LLC or (ii) acquired a share in an LLC that has existed for less than three months.

 austria

-Direct shareholders of an LLC are registered with the Austrian Commercial Register (Firmenbuch) with their name and street address and their participation in the company.
+Direct shareholders of both an LLC and a FlexCo are registered with the Austrian Commercial Register (Firmenbuch) with their name and address and their participation in the company.
 Except for the articles of association and the capital increase documentation, no transaction documentation should become publicly available.

 bulgaria